15 Fun classroom energizers for students

 The teacher makes cards with a keyword on it.
 The keywords refer to the lesson (you can also use the ‘Randomness widget’ from BookWidgets instead of cards).
 The students go sit in small groups with a tablet or a computer.
-You, or one of your students, picks a card.
+You, or one of your students, pick a card.
 The groups have to find a song title that mentions the keyword.
 The group that finds it first, may play their song on the iPad.

 This energizer connects keywords to songs.
 Students will remember your lesson every time they hear the song or they will remember your keywords by thinking back about that song.

 For this classroom game, students need to be flexible and balanced.
 For every student, the teacher places a chair.
 All the chairs should be lined up in a single line.
 Every student has to stand on a chair.
 Then, the teacher asks them to go stand in a certain order.
 For example: “I want you to organize yourselves from young to old.”
 The students now have to change places without touching the ground.

 With this energizer, the students get to know each other better in an interactive way.
 The teacher can give other orders like: “from tall to small.” or “from A to Z.” Every time the students have to change their positions without pushing someone off the chairs.
 If you want to make it more challenging, you can set a time limit.